zyd14/flask_restful_demo/README.md

  be able to access at `http://0.0.0.0:5000/cat`.

-Once your applications are containerized, it becomes relatively straightforward to scale resources horizontally by adding more instances in services like AWS Elastic Container Service, or pick-your-favorite Kubernetes provider.
-But this goes beyond the scope of this post.
+Once your applications are containerized, it becomes relatively straightforward to scale resources horizontally by adding more instances in services like AWS Elastic Container Service, docker-compose, or pick-your-favorite Kubernetes provider.
+But that goes beyond the scope of this post.

 ### Deploying to AWS Lambda wth Zappa
 [Zappa](https://github.com/Miserlou/Zappa) is an open-source python framework for building and deploying Lambda functions, with or without API Gateways attached